Welcome to CannaBoston

-Here's the finger technique, we found this very helpful: stick your index finger into the soil up to your first knuckle or so.
+And here’s the finger technique for watering.
+We found this very helpful.
+Stick your index finger into the soil up to your first knuckle or so.
 If the soil is dry in the first inch to inch-and-half, water.
 (This applies to medium sized containers and above.
 Sticking your finger in a small pot may damage the roots).

 If left to grow on its own, a cannabis plant will grow vertically, focusing its energy on one main stalk.
 The result is one long dominant cola with smaller stalks surrounding it.
 These smaller stalks will produce small buds that won’t be that good and the overall size and yield of the plant will be small.

 Topping makes a cannabis plant bushier—by cutting off the main stalk, the plant will redirect its energies to the smaller side branches, which will grow out and produce bigger buds.